Dr. Obaje holding Glucosamine Molecule (Model)

 There are not many biological molecules with so much history of controversies, misunderstanding

-the hospitals, and the laboratory scientists, who conduct experiments in test-tubes, all have
+the hospitals, and the laboratory scientists, they all have

 different stories and views about glucosamine.
 Even health regulatory authorities classify